Hernán de la Fuente

-Hernán de la Fuente (born 7 January 1997) is an Argentine professional footballer who plays as a right-back for Primera División club Huracán.
+Hernán de la Fuente (born 7 January 1997) is an Argentine professional footballer who plays as a right-back for Primera División club Instituto.

 Club career

 Vélez Sarsfield

 Born in Buenos Aires, de La Fuente started off with Vélez Sarsfield.
 The first professional appearance of his career arrived midway through the 2017–18 Argentine Primera División campaign, when he played the full duration of a 1–0 loss to Huracán on 20 November 2017.
 In total, De la Fuente made seventeen appearances in his debut league season.
 He signed a new contract through to 2021 on 22 May 2018.

 Famalicão

 On 13 August 2021, de La Fuente signed a three-year contract with Portuguese Primeira Liga club Famalicão.

 Loan to Atlético Tucumán

 On 18 January 2023, Famalicão sent de La Fuente on a one-year loan to Argentine Primera División club Atlético Tucumán.
 At the end of the loan spell, he returned to Famalicão, but was not reintegrated into the first team.